woost/wust2/README.md

 * docker, docker-compose
 * node, yarn
 * phantomjs
+* gcc

+_Note:_ `gcc` is not a direct requierement of this project, but some `npm` packages requiere a C compiler.
+You will most probably notice that if you get a runtime exception from `npm`.

 Starting all needed services in docker (e.g. postgres with initialization) and run sbt with corresponding environment variables:
 ```